docker/docs/engine/security/trust/trust_delegation.md

 ## Configuring the Docker Client

-By default, the `$ docker trust` commands expect the notary server URL to be the same as the registry URL specified in the image tag (following similar logic to `$ docker push`).
-When using Docker Hub or DTR, this is the case, the notary server URL is the same as the registry URL.
+By default, the `$ docker trust` commands expect the notary server URL to be the same as the registry URL specified in the image tag (following a similar logic to `$ docker push`).
+When using Docker Hub or DTR, the notary server URL is the same as the registry URL.
 However, for self-hosted environments or 3rd party registries, you will need to specify an alternative URL for the notary server.
 This is done with: